google/WebFundamentals/src/content/en/webpaymentsdocs/2WebPaymentsEcosystem.md

-## Web Payments / How the Payment Ecosystem Works
+## Web Payments / The Payment Ecosystem

 _The goal of this document is to provide a common context of how the payment system works and a high-level picture of the ecosystem.
 The target audience is developers working on merchants, payment gateways, and related payment industries._